mrtstr/obsidian/mathematics/stochastics/time series/GARCH model.md

 ## GARCH model
-- for modeling the conditional volatility as [[white noise]] based on historical returns, capturing the time-varying nature of volatility
+- for modeling the conditional volatility based on historical returns, capturing the time-varying nature of volatility
 - produces forecasts of future volatility conditioned on past data
 - the concept behind the [[GARCH model]] is to use a [[autoregressive moving average (ARMA) model]] to model the [[volatility]]
 - $e_t \sim (0,1)$ i.i.d